CLOEI/lost-and-found/README.md

 This is a school project. the point is to create a website where people can post lost and found items.
 The website is made with Flask.
 ## Development
 1. Install python 3
+2. setup a virtual environment with `python -m venv venv`
-2. Run venv script suitable to your os (Explanation below)
+3. Run venv scripts suitable for your OS (see below)
-3. Run `pip install -r requirements.txt`
+4. Install dependencies with `pip install -r requirements.txt`
 ## Commit format
 1. When you add a feature, write feat/feature-name
 2. When you fix a bug, write fix/bug-name